 between the ``experimental'' data of double sunspot maxima -- very ``slow'' second maxima $(\tau _{rec})_{max}^{secondary}$ and very ``fast'' primary maxima $(\tau _{rec})_{max}^{primary}$ (see Fig.~\ref{fig-solar-cycles-sunspots}b).

-This raises an unexpected but valid question: How does the unique source of the butterfly diagram is only in the form of 11-year fundamental sunspots or is only in the form of alternating 22-year fundamental solar activity cycles?
+This raises a valid question: How is the unique source of the butterfly diagram found only in the form of 11-year variations in sunspot numbers or only in the form of alternating 22-year fundamental cycles of solar activity?

-Here we show that, as expected, the source of the butterfly diagram is found only in the form of 11-year fundamental sunspots (see \cite{Gnevyshev1967}).
-Below we show our solution with the so-called latitude-time interval (or gap) between the nearest butterflies of the remarkable solar physicist \cite{Gnevyshev1967}.
+Here we show that, as expected, the source of the butterfly diagram is found only in the 11-year variations of the sunspot numbers (see~\cite{Gnevyshev1967}).
+Below we present an understanding of the so-called latitude-time interval (or gap) between nearby butterflies by the remarkable solar physicist Gnevyshev~\cite{Gnevyshev1967}.

-To understand the physics of the Gnevyshev gap, we need to briefly describe the solution of the following interrelated problems: \begin{itemize} \item First, these are 11-year variations of sunspots (see \cite{RusovDarkUniverse2021}).
-A unique result of our model is the fact that the 11-year periods, velocities and modulations of the S102 star (see Fig.~6b in \cite{RusovDarkUniverse2021}) near the black hole are a significant indicator of the density modulation of the ADM halo in the fundamental plane of the Galactic center, which closely correlates with the density modulation of baryonic matter near the SMBH.
+To understand the physics of the Gnevyshev gap, we need to briefly describe the solution of the following interrelated problems: \begin{itemize} \item First, these are 11-year variations of sunspots (see~\cite{RusovDarkUniverse2021}).
+A unique result of our model is the fact that the 11-year periods, velocities and modulations of the S102 star (see Fig.~6b in~\cite{RusovDarkUniverse2021}) near the black hole are a significant indicator of the density modulation of the ADM halo in the fundamental plane of the Galactic center, which closely correlates with the density modulation of baryonic matter near the SMBH.
 If the ADM halo modulations in the GC black hole lead to ADM density modulations on the solar surface (via vertical density waves between the disk and the black hole to the solar neighborhood), then there is an ``experimental'' anticorrelation identity between such indicators as the 11-year ADM density modulation in the solar interior and the modulations of solar axions (or photons of axion origin), and equivalently between the modulations of solar axions (or photons of axion origin) and the sunspot cycles!

-\item Secondly, it is an important holographic principle of quantum gravity.
-The most surprising fact is that the magnetic flux tube model at strong fields of the order of $10^7 ~G$ is a consequence of the thermomagnetic EN effect in the tachocline (see Fig.~C.1a in \cite{RusovDarkUniverse2021}), which is the source of the so-called solar holographic mechanism of quantum gravity (see \cite{tHooft1993,Susskind1995,Maldacena2005,Hawking2015a,Hawking2015b, Hawking2016}.
-At the same time, we know that the hologram of the Sun, which is encoded in the magnetic field on its two-dimensional tachocline surface and is equivalent to the magnetic field (from the core to the tachocline) in the internal three-dimensional space of the Sun's gravity, is in our case a remarkable source of the process with a continuous transformation of the toroidal field into a poloidal one (transformation $T \rightarrow P$), but not vice versa ($P \rightarrow T$) (see Fig.~\ref{fig-solar-dynamos}b and Eq.~(\ref{eq05-002}); also Fig.~C.1a in \cite{RusovDarkUniverse2021}).